Do Money Trees Like To Be Root Bound? (+When To Repot)

 After you water the money tree, the soil should retain the required amount of water and drain the excess water out of the pot.

-You can choose a sand-based soil that will let the excess water out of a system.
-You can purchase any succulent or cactus mix available in the market and add peat and perlite to it to make it well-draining.
+You can choose a sand-based soil to remove excess water from a system.
+You can purchase any succulent or cactus mix available in the market and add peat and perlite to make it well-draining.

 How to save a root-bound money tree?